-The phrase “Walking Softly in the Wilderness” has always been a guiding principle for our homesteading lifestyle, and our approach to developing Paddlers Inn.
-To “go green” is a lifetime decision for us, not just a business decision designed to target a market’s response.
+The phrase “Walking Softly in the Wilderness” has always been a guiding principle for my homesteading lifestyle, and approach to developing Paddlers Inn.
+To “go green” is a lifetime decision, not just a business decision designed to target a market’s response.

-In 2016 & 2018 we invited a very intense and thorough audit of every aspect of our business, to see how our efforts to minimize our environmental impact would be judged internationally, and to make sure we are doing the best we can, as well as let prospective guests get an idea of how we operate and put our green ideas in to action.
+In 2016 & 2018 I invited a very intense and thorough audit of every aspect of Paddlers Inn, to see how my efforts to minimize our environmental impact would be judged internationally, and to make sure we are doing the best we can, as well as let prospective guests get an idea of how we operate and put our green ideas in to action.
 The green tourism organization originated in Perth London.
 Canada’s branch is www.greentourismcanada.ca and our audit was performed by Green Step Solutions here in BC.
 My only complaint is that I don’t understand why this process is limited to tourism businesses rather than being applied to all types of businesses?

-Both Bruce and Joseé have spent most of their adult springs & falls (no pun intended) planting trees, hundreds of thousands of them, in BC’s beleaguered forest lands, seeking employment that contributes to the environment, rather than exploiting and trashing it.
-We planted, managed, and eventually ran our own silviculture contracting company, offering high quality, pesticide-free, forestry management, with high paying local job opportunities for people living around the Echo Bay area.
-At one time we employed six families here; now they’re all long gone as are the jobs that helped them live here.
+Bruce spent most of his adult springs & falls (no pun intended) planting trees, hundreds of thousands of them, in BC’s beleaguered forest lands, seeking employment that contributes to the environment, rather than exploiting and trashing it.
+He planted, managed, and eventually ran a silviculture contracting company, offering high quality, pesticide-free, forestry management, with high paying local job opportunities for people living around the Echo Bay area.
+At one time Bruce & Josee employed six families here; now they’re all long gone as are the jobs that helped them live here.

-We built our homestead and guest buildings, mostly by ourselves, as we have been able to, spending most of our life doing so.
+The homestead and guest buildings, have been built or major renovated by Bruce, as he was able to, spending most of his life doing so.
 In the early 80’s getting lumber for building involved Bruce pulling in logs that were drifting by with his kayak whenever the opportunity arose, and then using a chainsaw and Alaskan Mill to carve out beautiful boards.
-When our appetite for lumber increased, we gathered more logs, and then once a year Billy Proctor would drop by and tow the whole pile over to his beachfront, where we would winch them “up the hill to the mill” site to be sawn apart by Billy.
+When his appetite for lumber increased, Bruce gathered more drifting logs, and then once a year Billy Proctor would drop by and tow the whole pile over to his beachfront, where we would winch them “up the hill to the mill” site to be milled by Billy.
 “What dimensions do you want to cut today?”
-Same price any cut, cheap enough to build a community, another kind of beautiful!
-Forever thankful…
+Same price any cut, what a beautiful “gesture” for which Bruce is forever thankful…

-Some of our buildings are “new”, but most buildings and some materials have been revived and re-purposed.
-The main part of our homestead building was a float house built in the early 1900s, which was hauled ashore by Bruce & Billy in 1990, to be added on to increasing its size by 400%.
-Our Blue Room – Sauna building was a warehouse in Echo Bay in the 1920’s through until the 80’s when we bought it from Ray Rosback.
+Some of the buildings are “new”, but most buildings and some materials have been revived and re-purposed.
+The main part of the homestead building was a float house built in the early 1900s, which was hauled ashore by Bruce & Billy in 1990, to be added on to, increasing its size by 400%.
+The Blue Room – Sauna building was a warehouse in Echo Bay in the 1920’s through until the 80’s when Bruce bought it from Ray Rosback.
 The Float house Lodge used to be our communities church back in the 80’s, and The Float house Cabin was Suzi & George’s sewing shed back about the same time.
-The Cliffside Cabin was Dave & Cory’s bakery in the 90’s, and The Gathering Place is brand new, with its lumber having been transported by railcar on the world’s largest privately owned train [logging] operation here in the north-island, recently gone the way of the dodo bird, as are the ancient old growth trees it hauled for so many years…
+The Cliff-side Cabin was Dave & Cory’s bakery in the 90’s, and The Gathering Place is brand new, with its lumber having been transported by railcar on the world’s largest privately owned train [logging] operation here in the north-island, recently gone the way of the dodo bird, as are the ancient old growth trees it hauled for so many years…

-All of our buildings are made from local wood, and aside from some plywood, there are no artificial building materials or drywall anywhere to be found here.
-Everything has been built to last, with fewer products off-gassing us, dry wood remains mold free, and there’s almost no shipping cost associated with getting the bulk of our building materials here, as they are from here!
+All of the buildings are made from local wood, and aside from some plywood, there are no artificial building materials or drywall anywhere to be found here.
+Everything has been built to last, with fewer products off-gassing, dry wood remains mold free, and there’s almost no shipping cost associated with getting the bulk of our building materials here, as they are from here!
 This makes for low carbon footprint buildings.

 We do shop organic, for sustainably produced products, from as locally as possible, even if it costs a bit more, to support our north island economy and community, and to support preferably Canadian companies that we want to see succeed in our consumer-driven economy.
 We try to avoid purchasing anything that is environmentally toxic, or that doesn’t promote health to the workers involved in its construction and its end use.
 All of the cleaning products that we use are environmentally friendly & biodegradable.
 Laundry hangs out to dry in the sun and breeze, and if there is none, then it hangs on a multitude of laundry lines that permanently adorn our living room ceiling where the woodstove is available if needed.